 Audit a Course

-If you’d like to audit a course at the seminary, there are two paths available.
+If you would like to audit a course at the seminary, there are two paths available.

 Auditing as a non-degree student

-As an non-degree-student auditor, you receive no credit for the courses in which you enroll.
+As an non-degree student auditor, you receive no credit for the courses in which you enroll.
 Assigned work is not required, including homework and papers, and you are not obligated to purchase either the required or recommended books from the course’s assigned Book List.
-There is a $25 application fee.
-Otherwise, no other fees apply, except for the course audit fee.
-Just complete and submit the Application Form, along with the application fee.
+No fees apply except for the audit fee of $250 per course.

 Auditing for Continuing Education credits